I’ve always had a slight obsession with, every now and then, doing a ‘complete’ review of something. Over the years I’ve done things like:

 - Abandoned – If a blog hadn’t been updated with original content in 3 months or more, I considered it abandoned.

 - Not Interested -I like reading about the personal side of personal finance.
-If a blog was simply informational, I likely passed it by.
-Many of these are great blogs, but they just aren’t for me.
+Many blogs have great topics, but they might not be up my alley..

 - Found A New Blog – If I liked what I saw, I subscribed and am now a reader!